 Document Hub

-An internal documentation tool I designed and shipped in production code — replacing a GitHub-and-markdown pipeline with something technical writers can actually use.
+Internal documentation tool I designed and shipped in code — replacing a GitHub-and-markdown pipeline with something technical writers can actually use.

 - Role